Everything you need to operate online as an e-resident is provided in the e-Residency kit – your digital ID card, a card reader and your PIN codes.

 - Close all web browser windows (Internet Explorer, Mozilla Firefox, Chrome, Safari) after you have finished using a service.

-- In case your e-Residency ID card or your codes get stolen, immediately notify the help line by calling +372 677 3377.
+- In case your e-Residency digital ID card or your codes get stolen, immediately notify the help line by calling +372 677 3377.
 They will suspend the certificates.
 You should only do so if they are stolen or lost for sure as they can not be reactivated remotely.

 Certificates Not Active